Cutter2o7/AIHA/README.md

 # Receipt Tracker (Windows 11 + Tesseract)

 A minimal, extensible Python tool that:
 1) OCRs scanned/photographed receipts (images and PDFs) using **Tesseract** on Windows 11
 2) Parses vendor/date/line items and categorizes items via keyword rules
 3) Aggregates totals per category for each receipt
 4) Writes results to an Excel workbook (`data/output/receipts.xlsx`)

 This is a starter you can expand with better OCR, layout parsing, and per-vendor rules.

 ---

-## ✨ Features (v0.1)
+## ✨ Features
 - Local OCR (offline) via **Tesseract** + `pytesseract`
-- Basic OpenCV pre-processing (grayscale → threshold)
+- OpenCV pre-processing with optional deskew, denoise, and adaptive threshold
+- PDF support via in-memory rasterization (`pdf2image`)
-- Simple regex parsing for line items and totals
+- Regex-based parsing with subtotal/tax detection and reconciliation
 - Keyword-based categorization (editable `config/categories.yml`)
-- Excel export with **SummaryByCategory** and **LineItems** sheets
+- Excel export with **SummaryByCategory**, **LineItems**, and **Receipts** sheets
+- Concurrent processing of multiple files

 ---